pallavibiswas/Crime-Prediction/README.md

-# Crime prediction and forecasting in US universities
+# Crime prediction in US universities

 Files included:
 1. All data files including original, cleaned, combined, and feature engineered across 3 years from 2020 to 2022, and data visualization and evaluation charts